AbsaOSS/datasets-similarity/similarity/README.md

 It is very complicated, it has not a good design, and we do not recommend to use it.

-File categorical.ipynb shows usage of comparing.py
+File `categorical.ipynb` shows usage of `comparing.py`.

 ## file Comparator.py
-File contains Comparator class ComparatorType classes and DistanceFunction Comparator is part of the pipeline that is shown below
+File contains Comparator class, ComparatorType classes and DistanceFunction Comparator is part of the pipeline that is shown below
 ![img_2.png](../images/pipeline1.png)
 You can see the visualization of the Comparator implementation